vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 end
 ```

-That let’s you create these objects more much concise—more readable too.
+This let’s you create these objects more much concise—more readable too.

 ``` ruby
 build_stubbed(:invisible_spy_car)